JuliaPhylo/PhyloUtilities/index.md

 - [Alternative pipeline: RAxML+ASTRAL](https://juliaphylo.github.io/PhyloUtilities/notebooks/Gene-Trees-RAxML.html)
 - [TICR goodness-of-fit test](https://juliaphylo.github.io/PhyloUtilities/notebooks/TICR-test-tree-versus-network.html): is a population tree with ILS sufficient (vs network)?

+{: .note }
+**Note** that all these sections are covering the original TICR pipeline well suited for a machine or a cluster of machines without a job scheduler.
+The scripts automatically parallelize the work across the available cores.
+Users with access to job schedulers like [SLURM](https://slurm.schedmd.com/) or
+[SGE](https://en.wikipedia.org/wiki/Oracle_Grid_Engine) should check the section on [SLURM pipeline]().
+The job scheduler does the work of parallelizing the work across available cores.
+The scripts, in this second pipeline, were created to take full advantage of job scheduler capabilities.
+They were developed for a cluster running SLURM.
+Adjustments to the submit scripts will be needed, to adapt to your own
+SLURM configuration or to the syntax that your job scheduler wants.

 ## Set-up

 ### Locally